 Upon the arrival of Sicilian in British waters, the ship proceeded to the south-coast Royal Naval port of Devonport where the first contingent of the Newfoundland Regiment had landed with the (1st) Canadian Division in October of 1914.
-Having arrived in port during the last days of July, from there the reservists left for naval barracks, and Private Badcock and his comrades-in-arms now boarded a train for the journey north to Scotland and to the Regimental Depot.
+Having arrived in port on or about September 9, from there Private Ball and his comrades-in-arms now boarded a train for the journey north to Scotland and to the Regimental Depot.

-(Right above: A no-longer bustling Devonport Harbour, today bereft of its former importance - photograph from 2012)
+(Right adjacent: A no-longer bustling Devonport Harbour, today bereft of its former importance - photograph from 2012)

-Some two years prior to Sicilian's arrival in England, in the late summer and early autumn of 1914 the newly-formed Newfoundland Regiment's first recruits had undergone a period of training of five weeks on the shores of Quidi Vidi Lake in the east end of St. John's and elsewhere in the city, and were formed into 'A' and 'B' Companies.
+Some two years prior to that September 9 of 1916, in the late summer and early autumn of 1914, the newly-formed Newfoundland Regiment's first recruits had undergone a period of training of five weeks on the shores of Quidi Vidi Lake in the east end of St. John's and elsewhere in the city, and were formed into 'A' and 'B' Companies.

-During that same period the various authorities in both Newfoundland and the United Kingdom had also been preparing for the Regiment's transfer overseas.
+During that same period the various authorities had also been preparing for the Regiment's transfer overseas.

-(Right: The image of 'Florizel' at anchor in the harbour at St. John's is by courtesy of Admiralty House Museum.)
+(Right above: The image of 'Florizel' at anchor in the harbour at St. John's is by courtesy of Admiralty House Museum.)